plandes/rbak/README.md

 Options:
-  -d, --dryrun   dry run to not actually connect, but act like it -s, --sources  override the sources property in the config -h, --help     show this help message and exit
+  -d, --dryrun   dry run to not actually connect, but act like it -n, --sources  override the sources property in the config -h, --help     show this help message and exit